mosayebi/PatchyDisc/README.md

     }
 }
 ```
-Currently the following interactions are implemented
+Currently, the following interactions are implemented

 - `GaussianPatchyDisc` -- It is described in the [reference](https://arxiv.org/abs/1607.06626).
 - `GaussianPatchyDiscHR` -- Same as the `GaussianPatchyDisc`, but with a hard core repulsion when $r_{ij} \lt \sigma_{ij}$.